 Here’s a true story that illustrates the above as recently told to me by a client.
 This client had moved out of the area and listed their 40’ sailboat for sale with a local broker.
 In their absence, the client asked the yacht broker if they would “keep an eye” on their yacht.

 The owner of the boat then contacted their insurance company informing them that they’d moved out of the Bay Area and would not be using the boat.
+To help people in the moving process, they can visit mylongdistancemovers.com to see the best long-distance movers list of a company to hire.
 They were curious to know what could be done to reduce their insurance costs.
 Recognizing that the marina where the boat was berthed required the owner to maintain liability insurance, the owner chose to eliminate all other coverage.

 Everything was just fine until the boat owner got the call no one wants to receive: the boat had been found with several feet of water in the bilge, well above the floorboards.
 YIKES!

 Needless to say, the boat owner truly had a sinking feeling.
 Not only did they still have the burden of selling their yacht but now they had the added complication of selling one that had been submerged.
 Worse yet, the resources to make proper repairs were severely limited.
-So, while saving money is a good idea, doing so at the risk of something like this happening can have dire consequences.
+So, while saving money is a good idea, doing so at the risk of something like this happening can have dire consequences on slot machines, more about the details in this page.

 Since we’re talking about insurance, there are a few other things to keep in mind.
 In addition to most marinas requiring that they be named as an additional insured, most boatyards also state within their Service Agreement that your vessel must be insured.
 This insurance needs to include both liability and property coverage.
+Furthermore, if you plan to publicize your rental home, go to the website of New Concept Property Management for they use a proven combination of marketing techniques.
 The policy must provide for coverage in cases of loss or damage in the event of fire, theft, accident, vandalism or any cause beyond the control of the boatyard.
 Furthermore, your signature on the Service Agreement represents that such coverage is in place.

 Another item relating to insurance is the matter of what will be covered should you have a claim….heaven forbid.
 While every policy has its exclusions, one area of coverage, or more accurately lack of coverage relates to onboard systems which you fail to properly maintain.
 This exclusion is known as “co-insurance”.